Skip to main content

 Spot Sensors Alone: 3-5 Insurer Partnerships

-Spot sensors without an automatic shutoff valve qualify for fewer and smaller discounts.
+Spot sensors like the eufy Security Water and Freeze Sensor and YoLink Water Leak Sensor 4 without an automatic shutoff valve qualify for fewer and smaller discounts.
 Carriers view alert-only systems as less protective because they depend on the homeowner responding in time — and response time varies enormously based on whether you are awake, at home, or checking your phone.
 Discount range: 2% to 5%.

 Computed annual savings: $45 to $113 per year.
 At the midpoint ($79/year), a $172 seven-sensor kit pays for itself in 2.2 years through insurance alone.
 But the cumulative 5-year total ($225 to $565) is significantly lower than shutoff valve discounts.